ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 //      = (lane % 4) + (register % 8) * 4
 ```

-This works because `lane` occupies the lower 2 bits of `dim0`, while `register` occupies the next 3 bits.
+This works because `lane` occupies the lower 2 bits of `dim0`, while `register` occupies the next 3 bits (shifted by 2 via stride=4).
 If the bitfields overlap (e.g., you deliberately place both on the same bit positions), the combination is true XOR, not integer addition.

 ### 6.1 Example 1 — Simple 1D Distribution Across Lanes